 - Threatening, coercing, or intimidating individuals because they exercise their Fair Housing rights or assist others in doing so.

-Download this booklet (in PDF) online below, or call 311 or (212) NEW-YORK to receive it by mail.
+Download this booklet in PDF online below (Adobe required; click here to download), or call 311 or (212) NEW-YORK to receive it by mail.